jeremyButtler/freezeTB/README.md

      often installed by your package manager (for Mac you can use homebrew)
 2. R with tcltk (install tcltk2 for tooltips)
-3. If you decide to use the old graping script, then you will need some R libraries
+   - If you want the the old graping script (used ggplot), then you will need to:
-     - to use rename oldGraphAmpDepth.r to graphAmpDepth.r
+     - rename scripts/oldGraphAmpDepth.r to
+       scripts/graphAmpDepth.r
-     - ggplot2
+     - install ggplot2
-     - viridisLite (often installed with ggplot2)
+     - install viridisLite (often installed with ggplot2)
-     - data.table (often installed with ggplot2)
+     - install data.table (often installed with ggplot2)
-     - svgLite (Optional; svgs output)
+     - install svgLite (Optional; svgs output)
-     - fs (Optional; Unix only)
+     - install fs (Optional; Unix only)

-- Note: mixed infection detection only works in command line program.
-- Note: Valgrind is reporting a memory leak for mixed infection dection (not in edClust), which I have not been able to track down.

 # Install